gururajec18/gururajec18/README.md

 ### Hi there, I'm Gururaj Surampalli 👋

-## I'm a Husband, Father,Innovator, Developer, and Teacher!!
+## I'm a Husband,Father,Innovator,Developer and Learner!!

-- 🌱 I’m currently learning everything
+- 🌱 I’m currently Assistant professor in CSE dept. A startup EDUREQ founder, handling prototype development for Govt.funded innovative ideas.
+MoE's Innovation Ambassador + many more
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 Life Goals: Contribute more to Innovation and Open Source projects
 - ⚡ Fun fact: I love to cook food and listen music